puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables.md

 Puppet has a bunch of built-in, pre-assigned variables that you can use.
 Remember using the Facter tool when you first started?
 The Facter tool discovers information about your system and makes it available to Puppet as variables.
 Puppet’s compiler accesses those facts when it’s reading a manifest.

-Remember running `facter ipaddress`? told you your IP address.
+Remember running `facter ipaddress` told you your IP address?
 What if you wanted to turn `facter ipaddress` into a variable?
 You guessed it.
 It would look like this: `$::ipaddress` as a stand-alone variable, or like this:
 `${::ipaddress}` when interpolated in a string.

 The `::` in the above indicates that we always want the top-scope variable, the global fact called `ipaddress`, as opposed to, say a variable called `ipaddress` you defined in a specific manifest.